 However, the effect on cancer has been varied.
 For example, a recent study reported that adipose-derived stem cells can promote the spread and invasion of breast cancer (Muehlberg et al, 2009).
 It should be noted that this research was performed using murine (mouse) breast cancer cells in a petrie dish, and that other studies have shown that adipose derived stem cells may inhibit breast cancer metastases and invasion in mice (Sun et al, 2009).
 Importantly, as stated above, phase I and II safety trials in humans injected with adipose-derived stem cells demonstrated no adverse effects, including tumor growth, in a two year follow up clinical trial.

-To date, at Lakeside Sports Medicine we have treated a number of patients and followed their results for over 12 months.
+To date, we have treated a number of patients at Lakeside Sports Medicine Centre with stem cell therapy and continue to follow their results for over 12 months.
 Our first patient was treated in 2010 with adipose derived stem cells.
-This patient had a large hole in the cartilage of his left knee known as a chondral defect.
-He had a single injection of stem cells and has been followed with MRI’s at 7 weeks and 5 months and 12 months.
-He was featured on George Negus as part of Stem cell awareness day then report can be seen on this link http://www.youtube.com/watch?v=8N2QT4AKpXM.
+This patient had a large hole in the cartilage of his left knee known as a ‘chondral defect’.
+He had a single injection of stem cells and his condition has been followed up with several MRI scans at 7 weeks, 5 months and 12 months post-procedure.
+He was featured on ‘6:30 with George Negus’ as part of Stem Cell Awareness Day.
+The report can be seen via this link: http://www.youtube.com/watch?v=8N2QT4AKpXM.